aura-nw/aura/x/smartaccount/README.md

 **Required**
 - valid parameters.
-- The signer must have received the funds, so it can exist on-chain as `BaseAccount` type with an account number, sequence and empty public key.
+- The signer must have received the funds, so it can exist on-chain as **BaseAccount** type with an account number, sequence and empty public key.
 - The signer address was not used to initiate any smart contract before.
 - In some cases, we also allow reactivation of activated accounts that are not associated to any smart contracts.
-- Code_id must be in whitelist.
+- **code_id**    must be in whitelist.

 </br>

 ## Recover Account
 We provide a smart account recovery way in case the user forgets the account's private key or wants to change the new one.
-Recovery is simply changing the **PubKey** of an account of type `Smart Account` with the new setting.
+Recovery is simply changing the **PubKey** of an account of type **SmartAccount** with the new setting.
 This is not a required function so users can choose whether their account is recoverable or not.

 </br>